 Focusing on ‘big picture science’, Jeffrey took on a major challenge with an Australian Research Council as a government scientist for eight years to better understand biodiversity patterns of fossil life through geologic time, and how this information can help us understand the biodiversity crisis happening to our planet right now.

 Eirik Grønningsæter grew up on the west coast of Norway.
 Through his keen interest in birds from early childhood, he is an aknowledged birder in Norway.
 His interest for nature and nature management has always been strong, and an important part of his chosen career path.
 Since he finished his University studies in Zoology, he started his own company designing and running fieldwork for various scientific projects.
 Through the years, a particularly strong interest in the Arctic environment has developed in him, and for the last 9 field seasons he has worked in the polar regions of Antarctic and Arctic and Svalbard in particular.
 While still working for science projects on different animals such as whales, birds, bats and large predators he has also since 2007 combined his field biology with a career in wildlife photography.
 His has already become an internationally multiawarded photographer, and his pictures have been published in various prestigeous magazines like National Geographic and BBC Wildlife Magazine.

-Combining his unique knowledge about behaviour ecology and wildlife photography has also makes him a sought after guide and he has successfully guided several expeditions in Svalbard for film crews and photographers that want the very best nature experiences.
+Combining his unique knowledge about behaviour ecology and wildlife photography has also made him a sought after guide and he has successfully guided several expeditions in Svalbard for film crews and photographers that want the very best nature experiences.

 In his work, Eirik always puts great effort in that everything should be on nature’s own terms.
 Not to harm nature or disturb unnecessarily is always the highest priority – far more important than getting the perfect picture.